Qurila/extended_mod_descriptions/production_works.md

 <details><!-- List of Changes-->
 <summary>List of Changes</summary>

-- Die Tabakplantage hat jetzt eine Laufzeit von 60 sekunden.
+- The tobacco plantation now has a running time of 60 seconds.

-- Die Zigarettenfabrik von "Military Attention" wird zu einem Rezeptgebäude abgeändert.
+- The ‘Military Attention’ cigarette factory is changed to a recipe building.
-  - Ein Rezept benötigt Hopfen, ist langsam und Produziert wenig.
+  - A recipe requires hops, is slow and produces little.
-  - Ein Rezept benötigt Tabak, ist schneller und Produziert mehr.
+  - A recipe requires tobacco, is faster and produces more.

-- Es werden einige Items für Zigarren angepasst.
+- Some items for cigars have been adjusted.

-  - Victor Perfecto, Vater der Zigarren:
+  - Victor Perfecto, father of cigars:
-    - Steigert den Verbrauch von Tabak um +1/1.
+    - Increases the consumption of tobacco by +1/1.
-    - Erzeugt 1/1 Zigarren zusätzlich.
+    - Produces an additional 1/1 cigars.
-    - Reduziert keine Wartungskosten mehr.
+    - No longer reduces maintenance costs.

   - Torcedor Lucia:
-    - Reduziert die Arbeitskräfte um -40%.
+    - Reduces labour by -40%.
-    - Tauscht kein Holzfurnier gegen Bretter mehr aus.
+    - No longer exchanges wood veneer for boards.

-  - Zigarrenkenner:
+  - Cigar connoisseur:
-    - Reduziert die Wartungskosten um -30%.
+    - Reduces maintenance costs by -30%.
-    - Reduziert keine Arbeitskräfte mehr.
+    - No longer reduces labour.

 </details>